-IMPACTS STAFFING: a full-time principal; could MS principal just be supported by a teacher O SERVICING OF SPECIAL ED · Nurse · What happens to SPED SPECIALISTS o what about specials/staff between schools?
-SCHEDULE & TRANSPORTATION · MS/HS CURRENTLY Running diff sched. o ISSues W/ CONTRACT For teachers o planning time, expectations, etc. diff. between
+IMPACTS STAFFING : · Duplication of staff but maybe not a full-time principal; could MS principal j'ust be supported by a teacher O SERVICING OF SPECIAL ED · Nurse · what happens to SPED SPECIALISTS o what about specials/staff between ?
+SCHEDULE & TRANSPORTATION · MS/HS CURRENTLY Running diff sched. o ISSUES W/ CONTRACT For teachers o planning time, expectations, etc. diff. between MS/HS